 These difficulties can cause trouble with learning.
 But they don’t mean that people are lazy or not intelligent.
 People who struggle with executive function are just as smart and work just as hard as other people.

-Possible causes of executive functioning issues
+Possible causes of executive function challenges

 There’s been a lot of research into what causes trouble with executive function and ADHD.
 Here are two main factors.